How Can I Reduce Cholesterol Naturally? A Practical, Science-Backed Guide

 You don’t need extreme workouts to support cholesterol reduction.
 Moderate physical activity raises HDL cholesterol and improves how your body processes fats.

 Health authorities recommend at least 150 minutes of moderate exercise per week, such as brisk walking, cycling, or swimming.
-Even walking after meals helps regulate blood lipids and blood sugar levels.

 Weight, Stress, and Sleep All Influence Cholesterol